NaeemahMohammed/Datacentre-Energy-Optimisation-and-PV-Battery-Microgrid-Model-using-Julia/README.md

 -hourly solar data = ninja_pv_-31.3665_144.8481_uncorrected.csv

+-hourly wind data = ninja_wind_-37.9475_143.7511_uncorrected.csv

 In the "Codes" branch,

--The model for the data independent of the gris is "datacentre_optimization_nogrid.jl"
+-The model for the data centre independent of the gris is "datacentre_optimization_nogrid.jl"

+-The model for the data centre connected to the grid is "Grid_Level_Optimisation"